 Failing a resolution of the matter informally, the student/employee may then file a formal complaint with the Dean of Students Office.
 The Dean of Students, Associate Dean of Students/Director of Residence Life, or appropriate designee will investigate this complaint.
 The student/employee may be asked to provide additional information and/or the results of such investigation will be forwarded to the complainant.

 Students/employees are assured that no adverse action will be taken as a result of filing a complaint.
-If the student/employee remains dissatisfied with the decision reached at this level, he/she may appeal within three (3) days to the Provost or his/her designee for redress.
-In some instances, depending on the nature of the grievance, the Provost or his/her designee has the discretion to assemble a panel of three members, including staff, faculty or students to review the facts, informal decision, and may request additional investigation, hearing, or supplemental documentation.
-In any event, the decision of the Provost or his/her designee, including panel, is final.
+If the student/employee remains dissatisfied with the decision reached at this level, they may appeal within three (3) days to the Provost or their designee for redress.
+In some instances, depending on the nature of the grievance, the Provost or their designee has the discretion to assemble a panel of three members, including staff, faculty or students to review the facts, informal decision, and may request additional investigation, hearing, or supplemental documentation.
+In any event, the decision of the Provost or their designee, including panel, is final.

 If there is a vacancy in any of these positions, the grievance shall be filed with the next level institutional official.
 Grievances against the President shall be filed in writing directly with the Provost or designee, who shall forward such grievances to the FTC Board of Trustees to avoid any conflict of interest.